-10 Peninsula Heights Address: 2655, 2755, 2800, and 2988 Campus Drive Zoning: E1-1 (Executive Office) General Plan Designation: Executive Office

-Site Ownership: Consolidated Max Allowable Base Density: 35 units/acre (or 541 units) Approved Density: 19 units/acre State Bonus Density: Applied (used for concessions/waivers) Status: Entitlement Approval - December 2020 Building Permit Approval - July 2022 Construction - In-Progress Proposed Net Increase in Units: 290 APNs: Lot Size: Total Lot Size: 041-521-010 2.83 acres 15.45 acres 041-521-020 4.28 acres 041-522-010 3.38 acres 041-522-020 5.03 acres
+10 Peninsula Heights Address: 2655, 2755, 2800, and 2988 Campus Drive Zoning: E1-1 (Executive Office) General Plan Designation: Executive Office APNs: 041-521-010, 041-521-020, 041-522-010, 041-522-020 Lot Size: 2.83 acres, 4.28 acres, 3.38 acres, 5.03 acres Total Lot Size: 15.45 acres Site Ownership: Consolidated Max Allowable Base Density: 35 units/acre (or 541 units) Approved Density: 19 units/acre State Bonus Density: Applied (used for concessions/waivers) Status: Entitlement Approval - December 2020 Building Permit Approval - July 2022 Construction - In-Progress Proposed Net Increase in Units: 290 Site Conditions Prior to Redevelopment: Previously the project parcels consisted of several office structures that were surrounded by large surface parking lots.

-APNs: Lot Size: Total Lot Size:

-041-521-010 2.83 acres 15.45 acres

-041-521-020 4.28 acres

-041-522-010 3.38 acres

-041-522-020 5.03 acres

-Site Conditions Prior to Redevelopment: Previously the project parcels consisted of several office structures that were surrounded by large surface parking lots.
 These buildings were part of Peninsula Office Park, constructed in the 1970s.
 Proposed Development: In 2020, the Planning Commission approved the proposed 290-unit residential development project.
 The site encompasses a total area of 15.45 acres and will devote 10% of its units to the low-income category pursuant to the inclusionary ordinance.
 Unit types include townhomes and single-detached and stacked flats.
 The project received planning entitlement approval in 2020.
 Building permits for site preparation on the southern portion of the site were issued in 2022, and construction has begun.
 Site Constraints: The parcels of this site require consolidation.
 Additionally, developmental design had to consider the site's natural slope.
 Proximity to Transit: Within a half-mile of SamTrans bus stop.
 Project Website: Peninsula Heights

-11 4 West Santa Inez Condos Address: 4 W Santa Inez Avenue Zoning: High Density Multi-Family (R4) General Plan Designation: High Density Multi-Family APNs: 032-075-010 0.13 acres 032-075-100 0.12 acres Total Lot Size: 0.25 acres Site Ownership: Consolidated Max Allowable Base Density: 40 units/acre (or 10 units) Approved Density: 40 units/acre State Bonus Density: Project did not utilize density bonus Status: Entitlement Approval - February 2022 Building Permit Submitted - August 2022 Construction - TBA Net Increase in Units: 8 Site Conditions Prior to Redevelopment: The site parcels used to be occupied by 2 single family homes constructed around 1919.
+11 4 West Santa Inez Condos Address: 4 W Santa Inez Avenue Zoning: High Density Multi-Family (R4) General Plan Designation: High Density Multi-Family APNs: 032-075-010 0.13 acres 032-075-100 0.12 acres Total Lot Size: 0.25 acres Site Ownership: Consolidated Max Allowable Base Density: 40 units/acre (or 10 units) Approved Density: 40 units/acre State Bonus Density: Project did not utilize density bonus Status: Entitlement Approval - February 2022 Building Permit Submitted - August 2022 Construction - TBD Net Increase in Units: 8 Site Conditions Prior to Redevelopment: The site parcels used to be occupied by 2 single family homes constructed around 1919.
 The house on the corner of W Santa Inez Ave and N El Camino Real was converted in the 1980s for use as a Residential Care Home with capacity for the 12 residents aged 18 or older.
 That use was discontinued many years before the current project was proposed.
 Proposed Development: The applicant proposed a four-story, 10-unit condominium on the two parcels, which will be merged into one.
 Planning entitlements for the project were approved in 2022 by the San Mateo City Council after initial denial in 2018.
 Building permits were submitted in August of 2022 and are currently awaiting approval.
 This development is a local example of a missing middle-housing project.
 Site Constraints: None.
+Concerns regarding sale of the property has been raised, however the City has not received information of a change in property ownership to date.
 It should be noted that while the lot size is less than 0.5 acres, this site is underutilized with capacity for additional density.
-While this developer did not choose to utilize the state density bonus, other developers of similarly sized properties may choose to utilize the state density bonus to add units above the City's base density.
+While this developer did not choose to utilize the State density bonus, other developers of similarly sized properties may choose to utilize the State density bonus to add units above the City's base density.
 Proximity to Transit: Located within 0.7 miles of the San Mateo Caltrain Station and within a half mile of El Camino Real.
-Project Website: 4 W Santa Inez Condos
+Project Website: 4 West Santa Inez Condos